rakutenanalytics/ios-rakutenanalytics/README.md

 - `cp.app_info` - Information report about the build and runtime environment for the app in a serialized JSON object format.
     - `xcode` - Version of Xcode used to build the app.
     - `sdk` - iOS SDK built against.
-    - `frameworks` - Name and versions of all the bundles returned by NSBundle.allFrameworks, excluding those witht the prefix `com.apple.`.
+    - `frameworks` - Name and versions of all the bundles returned by NSBundle.allFrameworks, excluding those with the prefix `com.apple.`.
     - `pods` - Name and versions of all the CocoaPods in the application.

 @section analytics-appstore AppStore Submission Procedure